yinaa/microsoft-graph-docs/api-reference/api/privilegedsignupstatus_signup.md

 # privilegedSignupStatus: signUp
-Sign up the tenant to Privileged Identity Management.
+Sign up the organization to Privileged Identity Management.

 ### Prerequisites
 The following **scopes** are required to execute this API: _Directory.AccessAsUser.All_